416023 May 5, 2025 17:00 ICMarkets Market News

 Potential Direction: Bearish

-Supporting reasons: Identified as a swing low support that aligns with the 61.8% Fibonacci projection, indicating a potential level where price could find support once more.
+Supporting reasons: Identified as a pullback support that aligns with the 61.8% Fibonacci retracement, acting as a potential level where price could stabilize once again.

 Supporting reasons: Identified as a swing high resistance, indicating a potential area that could halt any further upward movement.